aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-And there we have it, this piece of code kills all the Chromium processes that
+This does exactly what we want: it kills all the Chromium processes that have
-have been started by the Go process, without impacting any other Chromium
+been started by the Go process, without impacting any other Chromium process
-process that would be running on your system.
-This is the snippet I'm currently
+that would be running on your machine.
+This is simple, elegant and works on all
-using in my project.
-Until the issue is fixed upstream.

-I hope you enjoyed the journey we took to get there.
-It is enjoyable how
+POSIX systems.
+It also has the advantage of being transposable to any other
+stack you use.
+Bingo!

+## Conclusion

+You might be wondering: was it worth digging all the way through considering you
+already had a working solution from the get go?
+That's a good point.
+Well,
+first it was not really working the way I expected it to.
+And second, I strongly
+believe our knowledge is always (and will always be) shallow, which makes me
+strive to take the time to dig deeper whenever I have the opportunity.

-sometimes a simple problem will lead you into challenging your knowledge on
+It is enjoyable how sometimes a simple problem will challenge you on something
-something you thought was well inside your comfort zone.
-Only to remind you you
+you thought was well inside your comfort zone.
-can always get further.